Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

-As I showed you in an earlier blog ”DBD”: Devices Before Data.
-You need to make sure, your users could still access the on-premise file servers when their device is replaced and it is azure adjoined only.
+As I showed you in an earlier blog,”DBD”: Devices Before Data, you need to make sure your users can still access the on-premise file servers when their device is replaced and Entra Joined only.
 You can’t migrate everything by night?

 But what if you are migrating your data to Microsoft 365 and your users are pretty stubborn and still want to use the old-fashioned drive letters instead of OneDrive?